A Contribution-based Device Selection Scheme in Federated Learning: Contribution-based Device Scheduling Algorithm

 \subsection{Contribution-based device selection with modified TMC}

 Within each round of global iteration that executes random device scheduling, we first eliminate the frequency of transmitting the local dual variables through an estimation of TMC at the MEC, leading to an efficient parameter aggregation scheme.
-Specifically, following the value of contribution of each selected device, we operate $\Delta t$ rounds of model averaging before proceeding to the next global iteration with random device selection strategy.
+Specifically, following the value of contribution of each selected device, we operate $\Delta t$ rounds of random permutations on received dual variables to perform the model aggregation before proceeding to the next global iteration with random device selection strategy.
 We use the estimation of the contribution of each selected device $m \in \mathcal{S}_t$ in round $t$ as

-where $V(\cdot)$ is the standard valuation of local parameter defined as its performance score while contributing to improve the model accuracy. $\pi \in \Pi(\Delta\phi^t_{[m]})$ characterizes the permutation of devices and $P^{\pi}_m$ is the preceding devices selected for model aggregation.
-The details are described in in Algorithm~\ref{alg:algo}.
-Once the exploration phase is executed, the MEC proceeds to exploitation phase (lines 8--21), where the estimates of the contributions of each selected device in improving the model performance is evaluated (lines 12--20).
-The devices are sorted based on their contributions, after which the final model is obtained (line 23) to execute the next round of exploration.
+where $V(\cdot)$ is the standard valuation of local parameter defined as its performance score while contributing to improve the model accuracy, similar to \cite{jia2019towards}. $\pi \in \Pi(\Delta\phi^t_{[m]})$ characterizes the permutation of devices and $P^{\pi}_m$ is the preceding devices selected for model aggregation.
+The details are described in Algorithm~\ref{alg:algo}.
+Once the exploration phase is executed, using \eqref{eq:shapTMC}, the MEC proceeds to the exploitation phase (lines 8--21) to estimate the contributions of each selected device parameters in improving the model performance (lines 12--20).
+Then, the devices are sorted based on their contributions, after which the final model is obtained (line 23) to execute the next round of exploration.